Frequently Asked Questions

 What is being shared for public consultation?

 The first public consultation closed on 16 December 2024.
-Feedback was collected from all interested stakeholders and rights holders on the draft Standard, assurance process, reporting and claims policy, and governance model.
+Feedback was collected from all interested stakeholders and rights-holders on the draft Consolidated Standard, Assurance Process, Claims Policy, and Governance Model.

 How can I provide feedback?

-The first public consultation is now closed, and feedback will be summarised and published in a consultation report in due course.
-For full transparency, the individual consultation responses will also be publicly available with the permission of those consulted.
+The first public consultation is now closed, and feedback has been summarised and published in a consultation report.
+For full transparency, the individual consultation responses have also been made publicly available with the permission of those consulted.

 How long will the Public Consultation last for?

-Guided by ISEAL’s Codes of Good Practice, the development of the global Standard includes two rounds of broad public consultation.
-Launched on 16 October 2024, the first consultation will last for 60 days, ending on 16 December 2024.
-A second shorter consultation will be held in 2025.
-All interested stakeholders and right holders wishing to take part in the public consultation are invited to provide their feedback before the closing date through the CMSI portal.
-Subscribe to our newsletter to receive updates on the next stage of the process.
+Guided by ISEAL’s Codes of Good Practice, the development of the global Consolidated Standard, Assurance Process and Claims Policy includes two rounds of broad public consultation.
+Launched on 16 October 2024, the first consultation lasted for 60 days, ending on 16 December 2024.
+A second shorter consultation will be held between 8 October and 17 November 2025.

 How will my feedback be used?
 And how will it be disclosed?

-The development of the Standard includes two rounds of broad public consultation, providing an opportunity for all interested stakeholders to share their feedback and help shape the content of the Standard and related aspects.
+The development of the Consolidated Standard, Assurance Process and Claims Policy includes two rounds of broad public consultation, providing an opportunity for all interested stakeholders and rights-holders to share their feedback and help shape the content of the Standard and related aspects.
 After each round of public consultation, a third party is responsible for cataloguing the feedback submitted and developing a consultation report (which will be published) that lays out the methodology, key statistics on who responded and a summary of feedback received including issues or concerns raised.
 In addition, for full transparency, the individual consultation responses will also be publicly available with the permission of those consulted.

 Technical questions